THRIFT STORE HAULS AND KENNETH KOLE BAGS

 3. Tan or camel-colored blazer

-4. Jewelry, earrings, or necklaces
+4. Jewelry—earrings or necklaces

 5. Sunglasses

-6. Black Handbag
+6. Black handbag

-7. Skincare and/or Lip gloss (new)
+7. Skincare and/or lip gloss (something new to try)

 Pearls are said to symbolize many things.
 I personally like pearls because I feel they look classy against the dark blouses I wear.
 I have a few strands of faux rope pearls and will happily add these.
 My favorite way to wear pearls is bunched and layered so I purchased these two necklaces for $1.00 each.